Many Minds from One Model: Bayesian-Inspired Transformers for Population Diversity: Introduction

 Can we achieve meaningful population diversity without abandoning the efficiency of a single model?
-In this work, we demonstrate the feasibility by generating many minds that can emerge from a single model.
-Our key insight is that normalization layers~\cite{ba2016layer, zhang2019root} modulate representation geometry, and that small shifts in their bias-like offsets can induce meaningfully different functional behaviors while preserving architectural stability.
-We therefore replace point-estimated normalization biases with a Gaussian distribution, transforming a single transformer into a compact generator of a diverse population of model instances.
-Each draw from this distribution corresponds to a distinct ``mind'' that shares the same weights and structure, yet processes information through a different normalization regime.
+In this work, we demonstrate the feasibility by generating many model instances by modifying a single pre-trained model.
+Our key insight is that normalization layers~\cite{ba2016layer, zhang2019root} modulate representation geometry, and that small shifts, e.g., bias-like offsets, can induce diverse behaviors while preserving semantic meaningfulness.
+We therefore replace point-estimated normalization biases with Gaussian-distributed stochastic variables, transforming a single transformer to act as a population of model instances.
+Each LLM drawn from this distribution corresponds to a distinct \textit{mind}\footnote{In this paper, we use the term \textit{mind} interchangeably with \textit{sampled model instance}.
+We adopt this terminology to emphasize that each instance acts as a distinct individual from a population.} that shares the same weights and structure, yet processes information through a different normalization parameter (i.e. due to different sampled offsets).
 This targeted population modeling yields diversity where it is influential, without incurring the cost of maintaining multiple full models.

-To maintain logical coherence, we enforce temporal consistency by freezing the sampled offsets for the duration of each sequence.
-Unlike per-token noise injection (e.g., standard Dropout), which can lead to disjointed logic, our approach ensures that each generation is produced by a single, logically consistent ``persona'' sampled from the population.
-We present B-Trans as a general population formulation (Section~\ref{sec:b-trans}) and instantiate it through normalization-layer perturbations (Section~\ref{sec:implementation}); this instantiation is deliberately minimal and can be extended in future work.
+We present B-Trans as a general method for sampling populations of transformer-based large language models, where each sample represents an individual \textit{mind} (Section~\ref{sec:b-trans}).
+In this paper, we develop B-Trans through normalization-layer modification (Section~\ref{sec:implementation}), which is deliberately minimal and can be extended to other kinds of modifications in future work.
+To maintain logical coherence, we maintain temporal consistency by using the same sampled LLM when generating a response sequence.
+Unlike per-token noise injection (e.g., standard Dropout), which can lead to disjointed logic, our approach ensures that each response is produced by a single, logically consistent model instance sampled from the population, without changing the mind in the middle of a response.